Raceless-RLS/rls_career_overhaul/ReadMe.md

 **Disclaimer**: This mod is not intended to work without the [RLS Championships mod](https://github.com/Raceless-RLS/rls_championships).
 You can either download both mods separately or go to the combined branch and download the complete package.

+**Important**: When starting a new save, you must press `Ctrl+L`.
+It is recommended to do this every time you start the game to ensure everything runs smoothly.

 ## Overview

 The RLS Career Overhaul mod enhances various aspects of BeamNG.drive, including police interactions, the economy, parcel and vehicle deliveries, insurance, garage space, and dealerships.
 This mod aims to provide a more immersive and challenging career experience.